30 Nov 2013

 3 Eating Rules Bodybuilders Use

 It's the most important meal of the day for building and maintaining muscle, says Jose Antonio, Ph.D., CEO of the International Society of Sports Nutrition.
 The longer you go without eating after you wake up, the longer your body remains in fasting mode, making it more likely that your muscle will be broken down and used for fuel.
 Eating as soon as possible after rising in the morning ensures that won't happen.
-Drink Chocolate Milk after a workout Eat Protein and Carbohydrates After a Workout
+Eat Protein and Carbohydrates After a Workout

 After exercise, your muscles are primed to take in glucose and amino acids.
 Researchers at the University of Texas Medical Branch found that you can speed muscle growth by consuming 6 grams of essential amino acids (the building blocks of protein), or about the amount in 12 ounces of milk.
 Add carbohydrates to the equation, by drinking chocolate milk, and you will speed up muscle repair, says Antonio.
-Take a daily dose of Creatine Take a Daily Dose of Creatine
+Take a Daily Dose of Creatine

 Exercise scientists at the University of Hawaii found that older men who took creatine increased muscle, strength, and power after just 7 days of supplementation.
 "Creatine is the single most effective supplement in existence, and it has no harmful side effects," says Antonio.
 One 5-gram serving per day will do the trick.
 We like Power Creatine from Champion Nutrition ($43 for 1,000 grams; champion-nutrition.com).